vesoft-inc/nebula-docs/docs-2.0/reuse/source_connect-to-nebula-graph.md

-Nebula Graph supports multiple types of clients, including a CLI client, a GUI client, and clients developed in popular programming languages.
-This topic provides an overview of Nebula Graph clients and basic instructions on how to use the native CLI client, Nebula Console.
+NebulaGraph supports multiple types of clients, including a CLI client, a GUI client, and clients developed in popular programming languages.
+This topic provides an overview of NebulaGraph clients and basic instructions on how to use the native CLI client, Nebula Console.

-## Nebula Graph clients
+## NebulaGraph clients

-You can use supported [clients or console](https://docs.nebula-graph.io/{{nebula.release}}/20.appendix/6.eco-tool-version/) to connect to Nebula Graph.<!--这里用外链。-->
+You can use supported [clients or console](https://docs.nebula-graph.io/{{nebula.release}}/20.appendix/6.eco-tool-version/) to connect to NebulaGraph.<!--这里用外链。-->

 <!-- TODO cloud service can't be provided together with v2.0.0.
-If you don't have a Nebula Graph database yet, we recommend that you try the cloud service.
-[Nebula Graph Cloud Service](https://www.nebula-cloud.io/) supports on-demand deployment and fast building, and uses Nebula Graph Studio as its default client.
+If you don't have a NebulaGraph database yet, we recommend that you try the cloud service.
+[NebulaGraph Cloud Service](https://www.nebula-cloud.io/) supports on-demand deployment and fast building, and uses NebulaGraph Studio as its default client.
 -->

-## Use Nebula Console to connect to Nebula Graph
+## Use Nebula Console to connect to NebulaGraph

 ### Prerequisites

-* You have started the Nebula Graph services.
-For how to start the services, see [Start and Stop Nebula Graph](https://docs.nebula-graph.io/{{nebula.release}}/4.deployment-and-installation/manage-service/).<!--这里用外链。-->
+* You have started the NebulaGraph services.
+For how to start the services, see [Start and Stop NebulaGraph](https://docs.nebula-graph.io/{{nebula.release}}/4.deployment-and-installation/manage-service/).<!--这里用外链。-->
-* The machine you plan to run Nebula Console on has network access to the Nebula Graph services.
+* The machine you plan to run Nebula Console on has network access to the NebulaGraph services.

 ### Steps